-The push to ban “assault weapons” has a lot of support among my fellow liberals these days, in the aftermath of last year’s mass shooting at a Connecticut elementary school (which did not involve the use of an “assault rifle”) and the shooting in a movie theater in Colorado (which did).
+The push to ban “assault weapons” has a lot of support among my fellow liberals these days, in the aftermath of last year’s mass shooting at a Connecticut elementary school and the shooting in a movie theater in Colorado.
 Most people on the political left seem to think that banning scary-looking black rifles is a no-brainer, because they see no legitimate use for these types of guns among civilians.
 It is no coincidence that those most eager to ban these weapons are also the least informed regarding these rifles and their advantages for civilian defensive use.
 But I’m about to fix all that!
 And hopefully, once I’ve brought you up to speed on these weapons, your anti- assault rifle zeal will lose a little of its heat.
 Maybe you’ll even decide to go out and buy yourself a Bushmaster (if you can still find one, in the wake of the recent gun shop panic).

 First, let’s get the semantics out of the way.
 “Assault weapons” is a term fabricated by gun control advocates.
 Gun people never use it.
 “Assault rifle” is a legitimate descriptor.
 This is a military-style rifle that, compared to full-size battle rifles, is smaller and lighter, and fires smaller, lighter, less powerful ammunition.
 These rifles are chambered in what are termed “intermediate calibers” -- some-where between the size and power of pistol rounds and traditional, full-size rifle cartridges.
 True assault rifles are also capable of fully-automatic fire and/or three-round burst-fire, as well as firing in semi-automatic mode (in which one round is fired for each pull of the trigger).
 The vast majority of “assault rifles” owned by civilians in the United States are only capable of firing in the semi-automatic mode.
 Some pro-gun people bristle when the term “assault rifle” is applied to these semi-autos.
 But I won’t quibble on that point.
 As far as I’m concerned, they’re “semi-automatic assault rifles” -- or, more precisely, "semi-automatic variants of assault rifles".

 BTW: You'll never see me refer to AR-15s or other military-style rifles as "sporting rifles".
-That's bullshit!
 The primary use of these rifles is for the defense of innocent lives & imperiled democracies.
-While some of them are used for competitive shooting, and some are used for hunting coyotes, feral hogs, and prairie dogs, etc., the vast majority of the shooting done with these rifles is in preparation for defensive scenarios.
-Some AR-15s, equipped with bull barrels, bipods and high-power telescopic sights, are specifically designed for varmint hunting; but most ARs are more combat-oriented rifles, owned for home defense and/or the defense of liberty.
-As I see it, a bolt-action Winchester Model 70, or a semi-automatic Remington 742 is a "sporting" rifle.
-Semi-automatic ARs and AKs are military-style rifles that sometimes get pressed into service as "sporting rifles".
-So let's not be cute with the nomenclature.
+While some of them are used for competitive shooting, and some are used for hunting coyotes, feral hogs, and prairie dogs, etc., most of the shooting done with these rifles is in preparation for defensive scenarios.
+Some AR-15s, equipped with bull barrels, bipods and telescopic sights, are specifically designed for varmint hunting; but most ARs are more combat-oriented rifles, owned for home defense and/or the defense of liberty.
+As I see it, a bolt-action Winchester Model 70, or a semi-automatic Remington 742 is a "sporting rifle".
+Semi-automatic ARs and AKs are military-style rifles that sometimes get pressed into service as "sporting rifles", but for the most part, are about something much more essential than that.
+So I suggest that we not be cute with the nomenclature.
 Let's take a more grown-up, straightforward approach than the anti-gun crowd in this regard.
-"Sporting rifles" they are not.
-They're about something much more essential than that.

-Note: Some of the comments below apply to semi-automatic assault rifles in general (including AK-47s, which are also popular in the U.S.), while some apply specifically to more accurate rifles chambered in 5.56mm or .223 Remington, such as the AR-15 (and similar rifles, such as the SIG SG556, the Steyr AUG, and the FN FNC).
+Note: Some of the comments below apply to semi-automatic assault rifles in general (including AK-47s, which are also popular in the U.S.), while some apply specifically to more accurate rifles chambered in 5.56mm or .223 Remington, such as the AR-15 and similar rifles, including the SIG SG556, the Steyr AUG, and the FN FNC.